Please help us ensure that our children have a safe and secure learning environment.

-We are proud to announce the development of the “School Based Threat, Risk, and Vulnerability Assessment (SBTRVA) Training and Certification Course for school administration, faculty and staff, emergency responders from all response disciplines and community leadership.
+We are currently scheduling the “School Based Threat, Risk, and Vulnerability Assessment (SBTRVA) Training and Certification Course for 2014.
+The course is designed for school administration, faculty and staff, emergency responders from all response disciplines and community leadership.

 Our Improvised Explosive Devices (IED), Package Inspection and Mailroom Procedures Course is now in the DHS, National Training and Education Division (NTED) State and Federal Sponsored Catalog.

 The course number is NJ-016-PREV and is located on page 76 of the NTED Catalog.
 The course can now be paid for with HSGP funds.

 Please contact us at firstname.lastname@example.org or call us for more information about scheduling the course.